nliaquin/linux-guides/arch-install.md

 and uncomment it by removing the pound symbol.
 This way, your new user and actually use administrative commands via sudo.

 You should now log into this account from now on, and never use root unless it's for system recovery purposes, or if you plan on whiping away all accounts and starting fresh in the system.

+Lastly, let's permanently disable the pcspkr module.
+Use a text editor to create the following file: **/etc/modprobe.d/nobeep.conf** and then enter this text into the file:

+> blacklist pcspkr

+No more obnoxious beeping.

 That's everything you needed to know for both installation and post-installation, and if you have any questions, email me: nickolas@nliaquin.xyz